manofgod747/The-Fundamental-Principles-of-Law/README.md

 Hearings are public

 § 7
-A judge is candidated and unseated by minority report and elected by clear majority
+A judge is made candidate or unseated by minority report, and elected by clear majority